 The nomination process will be opened periodically by the Board of Trustees, and an award may not be given every year.

 The award review process will be conducted by an ad hoc advisory committee of five distinguished community members led by Harriet Kenworthy, vice chair of the Ruth Mott Foundation Board of Trustees.
 Also on the committee are: Karen Aldridge-Eason, Foundation Liaison to the Governor’s Office; Genesee County Circuit Court Judge Duncan Beagle; Carma Lewis, President of Flint Neighborhoods United; and George Wilkinson, Group Vice President at the Flint & Genesee Chamber of Commerce and a Flint pastor.

-Award guidelines, eligibility requirements and nomination forms are available here.
+Award guidelines, eligibility requirements and nomination forms are available on the website.